spotlightpa/poor-richard/content/about/about-jobs.md

 **This job is full-time and includes benefits, and is fully remote, though a home base in Pennsylvania is preferred.
 This position is budgeted for a salary from $65,000-$75,000, depending on experience.
 Applicants should include a resume and cover letter explaining why they’re a good fit for this role.
 Note that the application portal is managed by The Philadelphia Inquirer, but Spotlight PA operates as an independent newsroom.**

 We know not everyone reading this will fit exactly what we’ve described.
 We encourage everyone to apply who shares our passion for indispensable journalism and our drive to create a sustainable business model to support it.
-Spotlight PA is committed to fostering a diverse and inclusive culture, and we especially encourage peoplefrom marginalized and underrepresented backgrounds to apply, including people of color, women, people from the LGBTQIA+ community, and people with disabilities.
+Spotlight PA is committed to fostering a diverse and inclusive culture, and we especially encourage people from marginalized and underrepresented backgrounds to apply, including people of color, women, people from the LGBTQIA+ community, and people with disabilities.

 ## Sign up to receive alerts so you don't miss new job postings.